Buscompany21/Spotify-Top-50/README.md

 # Spotify-Top-100

-Top 100 listened to songs based off Spotify API
+Jupiter Notebook with Python project grabbing top 100 listened to songs from Spotify API